Chapter 1 : I hate my job.

 Fixing a large smile on my face, I clack my way across the diner towards forty-fucking-two.
 It’s a bloke sitting at the table, fairly young - probably my age - with blonde hair flopping into his eyes as he leans over the table, rubbing his finger against the plastic surface at some invisible speck of dirt.
 I can only see his profile, but even from this angle I can tell that he’s an attractive one.
 Straight nose, high cheek bones, long lashes.

 Clearing my throat, I stop abruptly in front of his table.
-The clacking stops and the blender shuts off.
-Behind his head a bright neon sign blinks in the window.
+A bright neon sign blinks in the window behind his head.
 Help wanted.